-All course shells will be maintained in Canvas until the conclusion of the Quality Enhancement Plan 2020 for continued access to course data.
-At the QEP's conclusion, two years of courses will be maintained in Canvas.
+Course shells are maintained in Canvas for approximately two years.
 After two years, courses will be archived for three years before permanent deletion.

 COMMUNICATING WITH STUDENTS

 All communication guidelines under Course Information and Dual Credit Faculty & Course Information apply to distance education courses and resources.
 Additional communication recommendations are provided in the Online Course Design Checklist available in Faculty Resources on Canvas.